Uniform Bounds with Difference Quotients for Proper Orthogonal Decomposition Reduced Order Models of the Burgers Equation: Error Analysis

-Now, in the following two sections, by using Lemma~\ref{lemma:uniform_bound}, we continue to derive and discuss DQ CN-POD-ROM errors in different norms considering $L^2(\Omega)$ and $H_0^1(\Omega)$ POD bases that will lead to different consistency error estimates.
+Now, in the following two sections, by using Lemma~\ref{lemma:uniform_bound}, we continue to derive and discuss DQ ROM errors in different norms considering $L^2(\Omega)$ and $H_0^1(\Omega)$ POD bases that will lead to different consistency error estimates.

-\begin{remark} For the construction of all methods, Crank-Nicolson and Galerkin discretizations are common; thus, when we label the name of the models, we drop CN and POD acronyms.
-For example, from now on, when we refer to the DQ CN-POD-ROM with $L^2(\Omega)$ basis, we use the DQ-L2 acronym. \end{remark}